louisponet/blog/content/posts/message_tracking/index.md

 In fact, after having implemented the design below, I found that the overhead was so minimal that I forewent the planned feature flag disabling of the tracking.

 Moving on, the main telemetry metrics I was interested in are:
-- message propagation latency: "how long does it take for downstream messages to arrive at different parts of the system based on an ingested message"
+- message propagation latency: how long does it take for downstream messages to arrive at different parts of the system based on an ingested message
-- message processing time: "how long does it take for message of type `T` to be processed by system `X`"
+- message processing time: how long does it take for message of type `T` to be processed by system `X`
 - what are the downstream message produced by a given ingested message

 This post will detail the message tracking design in **Mantra** to handle all of this as seemlessly as possible.